Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Experiments

-Given the failure of the VMPO agent to show signs of identifying the latent structure of the Alchemy task, one question of clear interest is whether the agent's performance would improve if the task's latent state were rendered observable.
+Given the failure of the VMPO agent to show signs of identifying the latent structure of the Alchemy task, one question of clear interest is whether performance would improve if the task's latent state were rendered observable.
 In order to study this, we trained and tested on a version of symbolic Alchemy which supplemented the agent's observations with a binary vector indicating the complete current chemistry (see Appendix for details).
-When furnished with this side information, the agent's average score jumped dramatically, landing very near the score attained by the ideal observer reference (Figure \ref{fig:compare_reward}a `Symbolic').
+When furnished with this additional information, the agent's average score jumped dramatically, landing very near the score attained by the ideal observer reference (Figure \ref{fig:compare_reward} `Symbolic', `Extra input: Ground truth').
 Note that this augmentation gives the agent privileged access to an oracle-like indication of the current ground-truth chemistry.
-In a less drastic augmentation, we replaced the side-information input with a vector indicating not the ground-truth chemistry, but instead the set of chemistries consistent with observations made so far in the episode, corresponding to the Bayesian belief state of the ideal observer reference model.
-While the resulting scores in this setting were not quite as high as those in the ground-truth augmentation experiment, they were much higher than those observed without augmentation (Figure \ref{fig:compare_reward}a `Symbolic').
+In a less drastic augmentation, we replaced this additional input with a vector indicating not the ground-truth chemistry, but instead the set of chemistries consistent with observations made so far in the episode, corresponding to the Bayesian belief state of the ideal observer reference model (`Extra input: Belief state').
+While the resulting scores in this setting were not quite as high as those in the ground-truth augmentation experiment, they were much higher than those observed without augmentation (i.e. `Extra input: None').
 Furthermore, the agent furnished with the belief state resembled the ideal observer agent in showing a clear reduction in potion use between the first and last trials in an episode (Figure \ref{fig:compare_metrics}a-b).\footnote{In contrast, when the agent was furnished with the full ground truth, it neither reduced its potion use over time nor so effectively narrowed down the set of possible chemistries.
 This makes sense, however, given that full knowledge of the current chemistry allows the agent to be highly efficient in potion use from the start of the episode, and relieves it from having to perform diagnostic actions to uncover the current latent state.} Model fits also indicated the agent receiving this input made use of the opposite-effects pairings of potions, an ability not seen in the baseline VMPO agent (Figure \ref{fig:modelfits}).